 Now that was an extravagant offer.
 The camels had just come out of the desert and were extremely thirsty.
 One camel can drink about 30 gallons, so she was offering to draw about 300 gallons of water for his 10 camels.

 In the natural, all Rebekah saw were thirsty camels.
 She didn't know about the son.
 But hidden beneath this simple request for a drink was a prophetic invitation for her.
 Often, the Holy Spirit comes to us asking for what could be compared to only a drink of water, and we reject His invitation because we can't see what is concealed within it.

 After Rebekah watered the camels, the servant presented her with jewelry—a golden nose ring and gold bracelets (Gen. 24:22).
 When she told her brother Laban about the visitor and the gifts he had given her, he ran to meet the servant and extended him a personal invitation to his home (v.
 31).

 When we see all the wonderful gifts the Holy Spirit has to offer, we greatly desire and need them.

-But often we get so focused on the gifts that we forget the Holy Spirit is a person with a personality, and that we need intimacy with Him even more than we need His gifts.
+But often we get so focused on the gifts that we forget the Holy Spirit is a Person with a personality and that we need intimacy with Him even more than we need His gifts.

 After the servant related the story, they ate and fellowshiped all night.
 The next morning as the servant prepared to leave, Rebekah's family asked if he would stay another 10 days before taking Rebekah to his master.
 The servant refused the invitation because he had a mission.
 He had to get the bride to the son!
-(See Gen. 24:56.)
+(See Genesis 24:56.)